yh1198015532/inet/tutorials/fingerprint/doc/first.rst

   This, just more concisely.

-The tutorial describes the workflow of making typicaly changes and verifying the model.
+The tutorial describes the workflow of making typical changes and verifying the model.
 Generally, the workflow involves a change in the model, which we suspect will not invalidate it.
 We also know that the baseline fingerprints are sensitive to this change; we choose other ingredients and create alternative fingerprints which are not sensitive to the particular change, but sensitive to others.
 Then, after making the model change, the fingerprint tests should pass, and the model should be verified.
 When the model is verified, the baseline ingredients can be restored.

-.. note:: Fingerprint testing depends on repeatable deterministic simulations, random number generation, etc. If the tests are not repeatable, i.e. they don't result in the same fingerprints between runs (e.g. emulation), fingerprint tests are useless.
+.. note:: Fingerprint testing depends on repeatable deterministic simulations, random number generation, etc. If the tests are not repeatable, i.e. they don’t result in the same fingerprints when run multiple times (e.g. emulation), fingerprint tests are useless.

 .. if it's not repeatable, e.g. emulation, than this whole stuff doesn't apply